MileHacker Logo

 • Damietta, Port Said, or Tanta: 6-8 hours return, including exploration time.

-• Start early to make the most of your time.
+• Start early to maximize your time.

 • Cairo: One full, very long day, or ideally an overnight stay (1-2 nights).